section-engineering-education/engineering-education/articles/android-viewpager2/index.md

 We're done with the xml files.
 Let's go ahead and create an adapter for our `ViewPager2` component.

 ### Step 3 — Creating ViewPager2 Adapter
 As I mentioned earlier, the `ViewPager2` component uses a recyclerview adapter.
-This adds vertical scroll ability which was absent in the old `ViewPager`.
+The adapter's responsibility is to render data to the `viewPager2` component.The recyclerview adapter adds vertical scroll ability which was absent in the old `ViewPager`.
 We will show this ability later in the article.
 Let's start creating the adapter.

 Go to `File -> New -> Kotlin File/Class`.
 Select class and name the file `PagerAdapter`.
 In the adapter class add the following code.